Worm (web serial): Reception

 Worm has received almost entirely favorable reviews.
 It received substantial attention following a favorable review by author Gavin Scott Williams roughly six months into publication, who praised the story's themes and originality.
-Readership doubled when it was recommended by author Eliezer Yudkowsky on his website while the story was in its final months.
+Readership doubled when it was recommended by Eliezer Yudkowsky, author of Harry Potter and the Methods of Rationality, on his website while the story was in its final months.

 Critics favorably compared it to the similar-length book series A Song of Ice and Fire.
 Matt Freeman of Doof Media praised the story's originality, noting that it works as a science fiction story to a degree not found in most works of superhero fiction.
 Media site Toolsandtoys.net published a review by Chris Gonzales, who described it as "one of my favorite stories ever written".
 However, he also noted that it was "dark", warning "definitely don’t hand this to a kid to read".
 Chris Ellis of Ergohacks.com noted that the story "managed to hit every single trigger warning we have listed", but called it "among the best books and universes I’ve ever read."

 Reviewers have praised the story's realism and use of consequences, contrasting it favorably with the tendency for characters to miraculously return from the dead in superhero comic books and films.
 Many praised the story's originality and creative use of superpowers.
 Several reviewers commended the detail, consistency, and depth of the setting.

 Several reviews praised the story as being highly addictive.

 The story also possesses a sizable online fanbase.
 Fans of the story have collaborated to create a complete audio book, as well as other projects, such as the We've Got Worm podcast, a weekly arc-by-arc podcast with a first-time reader and a Worm expert.
 Fan art relating to the novel has been published on DeviantArt, as well as a large amount of fan fiction.
 There is an IRC chatroom established for readers to comment and discuss the story, which is constantly active, as well as communities of fans on a number of online forums.
 Worm, along with McCrae's other completed works Pact, Twig, and the Worm sequel Ward, are consistently among the highest-rated works on ratings site TopWebFiction, and Worm is the highest-rated work on several websites that collect serial fiction.
-Worm has an average rating of 4.61 out of 5 stars on Goodreads, with over 8000 user rankings.

 Several publications have discussed Worm within the context of the increasing popularity of web serials, and compared to the work of authors such as Charles Dickens and Mark Twain, who also wrote in the serial format.
 Authors Olivia Rising and Adam Sherman have credited it as a decisive influence on their work.

 A number of companies have approached McCrae to discuss adapting Worm, as well as another of his serials, Twig.
 However, McCrae takes a pessimistic view of whether it will be successfully adapted.